 I adore my Clinch, Role Club, and Lofgren boots, but they are quite expensive compared to these.
 The only major difference is that Role Club and Clinch are hand welted, which is quite unique and special.
 With that said, the fact that they are not functionally superior means that your returns diminish with these brands.
 While there are definitely aspects of these boots that I prefer, these Wesco Boss boots absolutely fit in with them and deserve a place alongside them.

 It is no surprise that I am thrilled to have these boots in my collection now.
 The construction, details, and leather make them a beautiful and unique pair of engineers.
 Sizing was easy for me as well.
-I am a 10.5 on a Brannock and that is what I took in these.
-Aside from the heel slip, the fit is quite well.
-I will say that if you do not have an insanely high instep like me, you could take a 9.5 if you are otherwise a 10.
 These boots will be an exclusive to Standard and Strange so make sure to contact them if you are interested.
 They can help you out with sizing and give you all the details that you need.
 Neil has always been extremely helpful and kind to work with.
 I consider him to be a friend at this point so I have no qualms about pointing you in his direction.
 I cannot wait to get these more beat up and I’m also excited to see what other boots Wesco and Standard and Strange have in the works.

 *OK, it’s not actually a relaxing drive, but it does honestly feel that people in the US and Canada are just used to having to drive very long distances fairly often, myself included.